Tomahawk Blog

 Advertising on search terms you are already #1 with

 Many of the above arguments also apply to advertising on a relevant keyword (non-branded) where you are already in position 1 organically.
-Think sitelinks, seasonal products, dominating in the SERP, gaining trust etc. But in this case, there are even more arguments to be made for doing advertising if you are already at number 1 with a particular keyword.
+Think sitelinks, seasonal products, dominating in the SERP, gaining trust etc. But in this case, there are even more arguments to be made for doing advertising if you are already at #1 with a particular keyword.

 Up to 80 percent do not click on organic No. 1